sshahriyar/totalads/README.md

 7. Install MongoDB

-Follow the instructions here on how to install MongoDB based on your OS: http://docs.mongodb.org/manual/installation/ Simple installation instructions for a Linux system are as follows, they are also present on the above link:
+Follow the instructions here on how to install MongoDB based on your OS: http://docs.mongodb.org/manual/installation/.
+Simple installation instructions for a Linux system are as follows:

    curl -O http://downloads.mongodb.org/linux/mongodb-linux-x86_64-2.4.9.tgz